CraightonH/school-blog/rangefinder.md

 2. Assuming Windows OS, open Device Manager and expand Serial, then right click on the item and select Update Driver.
 After installation the item’s name should change to CH340 USB to serial controller
 3. Add the Wemos D1 mini’s library to the Arduino IDE.
 Select File > Preferences and enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json` into the Additional Boards Manager URLs field.
 4. Add the “LOLIN Wemos D1 R2 & mini” board to your project.
 Click on Tools > Board and find the aforementioned board.
 5. Add the ArduinoHttpClient library.
-Click on Tools > Manage Libraries > Search for "ArduinoHttpClient" and click install.
+Click on Tools > Manage Libraries > Search for `ArduinoHttpClient` and click install.

 ### Implement Range Finding Logic
 #### Calculating Distance